2600hz/kazoo/README.md

 ### Cloud-Based Telecommunications For Everyone

 Welcome to Kazoo, an ambitious project to bring cloud-based VoIP and telecommunications to everyone.
 Our goal is to provide the world with a free, open telecommunications software platform.
-Released under the OSI-approved MPL 1.1 open source software license, we're building upon strong FOSS components like Linux, Erlang, FreeSWITCH, CouchDB (specifically BigCouch), and RabbitMQ.
+Released under the [OSI-approved MPL 1.1 open source software license](http://opensource.org/licenses/MPL-1.1), we're building upon strong FOSS components like [GNU](https://www.gnu.org/)/[Linux](https://en.wikipedia.org/wiki/Linux), [Erlang](http://erlang.org), [FreeSWITCH](https://freeswitch.org), [CouchDB](https://couchdb.apache.org) \(specifically [BigCouch](http://bigcouch.cloudant.com)), and [RabbitMQ](https://www.rabbitmq.com).
 Our project is a great example of the wonderful things that can happen when software is open.

 ### What is Kazoo?